<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Twilight Tattoo

 May through August, Joint Base Myer-Henderson Hall is home to Twilight Tattoos performed by the 3rd U.S. Regiment and the U.S. Army Band on Summerall Field.
-The performance incorporates music and live-action replicas of historic moments of American history.
+The performance incorporates music and live-action replicas of historic moments in American history.

 The Army says, “For the U.S. Army Military District of Washington, the call serves as a tribute dedicated to the vitality of our nation and to the sacrifices of those who forged America into the land of the free and the home of the brave.”

-Not So Traditional Things to Do in Arlington
+Not-So Traditional Things to Do

-Take in the View of D.C.
+Take in the View of Washington, DC.

 Gravelly Point Park

 Aviation fans flock to Gravelly Point Park to watch in awe the flight paths of planes arriving and departing Reagan National Airport, directly above the park’s grounds.
-Nestled on the bank of the Potomac River, the park is perfect for an afternoon filled with picnics, walking trails, and the chance to sit back, relax and enjoy the day with plenty of other aviation loving families.
+Nestled on the bank of the Potomac River, the park is perfect for an afternoon filled with picnics, walking trails, and the chance to sit back, relax, and enjoy the day with plenty of other aviation-loving families.

 Signature Theatre Performances